-As permitted under ERISA, a plan administrator is permitted to instruct their auditor not to perform any auditing procedures with respect to the information prepared and certified by a qualified institution.
+As permitted under ERISA, a plan administrator can instruct their auditor not to perform auditing procedures with respect to any information related to assets held for investment of the plan which are prepared and certified by a qualified institution.
 A qualified institution is a bank or similar institution or an insurance carrier that is regulated, supervised, and subject to periodic examination by a state or federal agency.

-When performing a limited scope audit of the financial statements, the auditor need not perform any auditing procedures with respect to information that was certified including investments and investment income, as well as participant loans and the related interest income.
-With a limited scope audit, the auditor will continue to test participant data, including the allocation of investment income/losses to individual participant accounts, contributions, benefit payments and other information that was not certified.
+When performing an ERISA Section 103(a)(3)(C) audit of the financial statements (previously referred to as a limited scope audit), the auditor need not perform any auditing procedures with respect to information that was certified which includes investments and investment income, as well as participant loans and the related interest income.
+With an ERISA Section 103(a)(3)(C) audit, the auditor will continue to test participant data, including the allocation of investment income/losses to individual participant accounts, contributions, benefit payments and other information that was not certified.

-As the plan administrator, it is your responsibility to verify that the conditions of the limited scope audit exemption has been met.
+As the plan administrator, it is your responsibility to verify that the conditions of the ERISA Section 103(a)(3)(C) audit exemption has been met.
 This includes determining if the certification is from a qualified institution and signed by an authorized person, and that the investment information is certified as both complete and accurate.
-If the certification is unacceptable, a full scope audit would need to be performed.
+If the certification is unacceptable, an ERISA Section 103(a)(3)(C) audit would not be permissible.

 In addition, you would need to determine that all investments have been covered by the certification.
-If certain investments were not included in the certification, full scope procedures would need to be performed on those investments and related income but the limited scope audit exemption would still apply to those investments covered under the certification.
+If certain investments were not included in the certification, audit procedures would need to be performed on those investments and related income but the ERISA Section 103(a)(3)(C) audit exemption would still apply to those investments covered under the certification.

-Plan administrators often believe that once they have contracted with an auditor to perform a limited scope audit that their obligations are satisfied.
-But as part of their fiduciary duty, it is very important that the plan administrators understand the requirements of a limited scope audit and verify that these requirements have been met.
+Plan administrators often believe that once they have contracted with an auditor to perform an ERISA Section 103(a)(3)(C) audit that their obligations are satisfied.
+But as part of their fiduciary duty, it is very important that the plan administrators understand the requirements of an ERISA Section 103(a)(3)(C) audit and verify that these requirements have been met.